Looking for some good Vancouver foreign exchange tips to get better currency exchange rates in Vancouver?

 Some of these prepaid cards are also available as gift cards in many local stores, so you wouldn't even have to submit an application to the bank to get a prepaid card.
 They are also available through money lending companies, but please be more cautious about applying for a card that way.
 When I enquired about their cards, there appeared to be more charges payable and restrictions on the usage.

 Charges for these types of prepaid cards will vary according to the issuer's terms and conditions.
 Please read the fine print carefully for details about the charges, like monthly maintenance fees and withdrawal charges.

 A tip for Canadians... check out the BMO Prepaid Travel MasterCard (issued by Bank of Montreal), designed specifically for this purpose.
 I have one of these cards and it's excellent!
 It's not only useful for travel purposes, it can be used for everyday transactions as well.
-There was only a one-time $9.95 application fee for the card, and it's valid for 3 years.
+There's an annual application fee for the card (currently C$6.95), and it's valid for 3 years.

 Many of the currency exchange places charge a commission or "transaction fee", in addition to offering less favourable exchange rates.
 You could consider going to one of the local banks for better rates, but if you don't maintain an account with them, the bank may charge a "non-client" commission/fee.
 In addition, you may also have to wait in a longer bank line-up with the locals too!
 That's not a good use of your vacation time in Vancouver.

 Hotels can also assist you with exchanging currency as well, but due to the much less favourable exchange rates usually offered, that should only be a last resort, in my opinion!

 Here's a few more currency exchange tips to help you save on your Vancouver foreign exchange transactions...